jaroslawr/notes/unix/cli/lsof.md

 lsof -i @1.2.3.4:http
 ```

-Internally it processes the info exposed in `/proc/<pid>/fd/` and in
+The output is based on info from `/proc/<pid>/fd/` and
 `/proc/<pid>/fdinfo/`.

+Threads are displayed by default and files inherited from the parent
+process will be shown for each thread separately.

 Running without sudo might simply give an incomplete file list and no
 warnings.

-Threads are displayed by default and files inherited from the parent
-process will be shown for each thread separately.

 ## Options